rocketgeek/wp-members-dev/readme.txt

 == Upgrade Notice ==

-WP-Members 3.4.7 is a minor update.
-3.4.7.1 is a compatibility release for users integrating WP-Members with WooCommerce.
+WP-Members 3.4.8 is a security update, along with a series of bug fix patches.
 Backup prior to upgrading is recommended, but rollback is possible.
 See changelog for a list of updates.
 Minimum WP version is 4.0.

 == Screenshots ==